 |@TeamAreas||Filter items based on area path(s) assigned to a specific team.|

-Feature availability: The @CurrentIteration macro is supported for VSTS and TFS 2015 and later versions.
+The @CurrentIteration macro is supported for Azure Boards and TFS 2015 and later versions.
 The @CurrentIteration +/- n and @TeamAreas macros are supported for Azure DevOps Services and Azure DevOps Server 2019 and later versions.

 You can specify to filter for work items assigned to several area paths by using the In operator as shown in the following example.

-Using the Node Name field, you can filter on work items assigned to area paths based on a keyword using the Contains operator.
-The Node Name specifies the leaf node of an Area Path, which corresponds to the last node in the tree hierarchy.
+Use the Node Name field to filter on work items assigned to area paths based on a keyword using the Contains operator.
+The Node Name specifies the last node of an Area Path, which corresponds to the last node in the tree hierarchy.

-In this example, the filter will return any work items assigned to an area path whose leaf node contains the word "Azure".
+In this example, the filter will return any work items assigned to an area path whose last node contains the word "Azure".